ArendJan/mirte-documentation/doc/programming_mcu.rst

 is making the MCU a dumb slave, this setup will make your SBC a dumb slave.
 One option of course is to connect your MCU to your own computer.
-This section covers some options to program the MCU from your computer over the air (wireless) where the SBC is just a wifi spot to your MCU.
+This section covers some options to program the MCU from your computer over the air (wireless) where the SBC is just a Wi-Fi spot to your MCU.

 .. warning::